social-media-ethics-automation/book/book_contents/_build/html/_sources/ch09_privacy/03_privacy_violations.md

 % John McAfee

 % TODO: add about, what if someone purchases a social media platform, then can they view everyone's private messages?  https://www.vox.com/recode/2022/10/27/23427106/elon-musk-twitter-data-direct-messages

+% Context collapse: Context collapse causes difficulties with privacy, since users have an understanding of who can see what you say or do, even if they don't think of it as being private.
+But if it ends up being seen by other people, then they may consider their privacy to have been violated.